macaroni-os/subpop/docs/intro.rst

 Subpop is a framework designed to advance the paradigm of Plugin-Oriented Programming, and is designed to be an evolution and refinement of the concepts in POP_.
 It currently has less functionality than POP_, but is designed to be more elegant and easier to use.
-POP evolved at SaltStack and had to meet certain internal needs.
-Now that SaltStack is part of VMware, Inc., we have decided to explore what POP could be if we designed it from the ground up with the benefit of our experience, and not being limited by prior constraints.
-That's what Subpop is all about.
+POP was developed within SaltStack and had to meet certain internal needs.
+As I started to use POP for Funtoo Linux, I identified several areas where I believe POP could be improved.

+Subpop is intended to be a Funtoo Linux project, as it supports active Funtoo Linux projects.
+It is also a project that may be used for future POP efforts at SaltStack (now part of VMware, Inc.)

 What is Plugin-Oriented Programming?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~